By Jeff Reynolds, former staff member

 The Center for Rural Affairs has been fortunate to have a strong partnership with Nebraska’s Economic Development Districts.
 It’s been a boost to both of us.
 Even better, it's led to startup and expansion of rural businesses through collaborative lending, training, and technical assistance.

 In 1994, when our lending program expanded to southeast Nebraska, the key organizations helping out were Five Rivers RC&D and the Southeast Nebraska Development District.

-I was the first “Field Service Representative” for REAP in southeast Nebraska.
+I was the first “Field Service Representative” in southeast Nebraska.
 No question, without the help of Five Rivers RC&D and the Southeast Nebraska Development District, we would have struggled to get going in that corner of the state.
 The strong coalition of the RC&D and Development District provided the contacts, knowledge of the area, and referrals to be successful.

 Here’s what several other Nebraska Development Districts have to say:

-REAP staff offer a professional approach to providing technical assistance to small businesses throughout the state.
+"Center for Rural Affairs staff offer a professional approach to providing technical assistance to small businesses throughout the state.
 They build collaborative lending partnerships with banks, development districts, local revolving loan funds, and other lenders, providing additional capital for small business owners to start or expand their businesses in Nebraska.” - Jeff Christensen, NENEDD Business Loan Specialist

 We look forward to continuing our strong partnership with Nebraska’s Development Districts as we continue to evolve along with our Community Development Financial Institution (CDFI) certification.
 You can find out more about Nebraska’s Development Districts, including contact information, at nrocne.com.